 Growth - Brand Manager / Senior Brand Manager

-So, you’ve proved yourself capable of writing joined up sentences that (mostly) make sense.
+So, you’ve proved yourself capable of writing joined up sentences which (mostly) make sense.

 Pretty soon, you’re trusted enough to write Powerpoint slides for more senior marketers.
 You’re trusted enough to manage a budget and wonder why the finance team need to have quite so many updates on where the money is spent.

-But ever so slowly, you find the work level has gone up and the time available has gone down.
+But ever so slowly, you find the work level has gone up.
+And the time available to do it has gone down.

-So you come in a little earlier just to get ahead of the day.
-And you start to leave a little bit later, just to get yourself ready for the next day.
+So you come in earlier to get ahead of the day.
+And you leave later, to get yourself ready for the next day.

-Everything is not quite so new, and it’s harder work.
+Everything isn’t quite so new.
+And it’s harder work.
 But hey, your marketing career is on the up, right?
 Your impact / expertise / enthusiasm / BS tolerance is heading towards its peak.

 Enjoy it while you can, because soon enough …